 It wasn’t a perfect analogy, but Seth had understood the larger point.

 Seth can feel the World draining away the more he walks, like he had when he was younger and he’d walk out of the basement and into another house.
 Except he hadn’t been able to recognize the feeling for what it was then.
-It was the feeling of the World being ripped apart.
+Now he knows.
+It is the feeling of the World being ripped apart.

 “They made a Hole into this World, Seth.
 They broke the World to get here and the World is bleeding.
 The first thing to do, to weaken them, is to plug the hole.”

 Seth sits down on a flat, smooth stone and mutters.
 He’s too sick to go on.
 Walking here is hard.
-Like trying to move around in a higher gravity.
+Like trying to move around in higher gravity.
+It’s crushing him.
 He mutters, trying to find the right words to let him pass.

 There wasn’t much magic he could do on his own.
 Not any, actually.
 No human could.
 There wasn’t any true magic, maybe.
 Just what made sense in one World and how it was different from what made sense in another.
 Seth’s skill came in moving the Worlds around inside of his head.
 Channeling from source to sink.
-It wasn’t that hard, in this place.
-Where another World was touching everything.
+It isn’t that hard, in this place, where another World was touching everything so directly.

 Finally, he finds the right words.
 The words he means the most.
 The deep down words.

-In an instant, Seth is standing at the end of the cliff, staring down into the rushing water and he thinks of a dog and a bridge and the last night he had ever cried.
+In an instant, Seth is standing at the end of the cliff, looking down into the rushing water and thinks of a dog and a bridge and the last night he had ever cried.